Disability benefits

 When disability keeps an employee out of work for an extended period of time, disability benefits provide income protection and support.

-Disability benefits, offered as part of the Death and Disability Plan, provide income protection and support to members who can’t work for an extended period of time because of a long-term disability.
-The Board of Pensions partners with Lincoln Financial Group to administer these benefits.
+Death and Disability Plan, provide income protection and support to members who can’t work for an extended period of time because of a long-term disability.
+The administration of these benefits is offered through a leading claims management service provider.

 Coverage details